 Electrician Trainee Program

 The Electrician Trainee Program with the Continuing Education Division at Cerritos College offers both “Whole Residential Electrician” and “Non Residential Lighting Technician” Programs that are approved by the California Department of Industrial Relations.
 Students interested in either program must complete a Cerritos College Continuing Education Electrical Trainee Application, Math Comprehension Assessment, Oral Interview, and Orientation.
 Candidates who successfully complete the oral interview will then move on to the admissions selection process.
 Students accepted into the program, will receive an admissions letter from the electrical liaisons as well as steps on how to apply for their Electrician Trainee Card with the State of California.
-Students accepted into the program are responsible for obtaining a sponsor who is a licensed C-10 Electrical contractor with the State of California before the start of the first class.
-Classes are set to start Spring 2024.
+Students accepted into the program are responsible for obtaining a sponsor (employer) who is a licensed C-10 Electrical contractor with the State of California before the start of the first class.

 Residential Electrician